datahub-project/datahub/metadata-ingestion/source_docs/data_lake.md

 Extracts:

 - Row and column counts for each table
-- For each column, if applicable:
+- For each column, if profiling is enabled:
   - null counts and proportions
   - distinct counts and proportions
   - minimum, maximum, mean, median, standard deviation, some quantile values